Johniereed/PrepScholar-coupon/README.md

 ### How much does PrepScholar ACT prep cost?

-PrepScholar offers ACT preparation with pricing starting at $397 for the PrepScholar plan and $699 for the PrepExpert plan.
+PrepScholar offers ACT preparation with pricing starting at $397.

 ### How Long is the PrepScholar Free Trial?